Sharpryan20/food-twisters/README.md

 1. As a Site User I can look through a paginated list of recipes so that I can select a recipe that looks good to make.
 2. As a site user/admin I can see the date a post was made so that I can keep up with the latest cooking trends.
 3. As a Site user I can click and load up other users' recipes so that expand my cooking knowledge.
 4. As a site user I can change my password so that I can ensure the protection of my account.
+(Wasn't implemented in the final release as I ran out of time for the project.
+I do intend to add it in the future after grading is complete).
 5. As a site user I can upload a recipe so that I can share my ideas with other users.
 6. As a Site user I can upload images with my recipes so that other users can see what the recipe will make.
 7. As a Site User/Admin I can see the number of likes and comments so that I can keep up with the conversation.